How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Introduction

 \approachName comes with different prompt evolution strategies to guide the \ac{pg} \ac{llm} using \emph{few-shot} learning~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}.
 These strategies may selectively include additional context through \emph{stateful} and \emph{informed} evolution, providing the \ac{pg} with supplementary information to better infer effective mutation directions.

-We carry out an empirical evaluation using four study subjects: existing open-access \acp{llm} (from leading suppliers) having increasing complexity (${7-13}$ billion parameters) and characterized by the presence (or lack thereof) of alignment.
+We carry out an empirical evaluation using \blue{five} study subjects: open-access \acp{llm} from leading suppliers having increasing complexity (${7-{\blue{671}}}$ billion parameters) and characterized by the presence (or lack thereof) of alignment.

 We assess the cost-effectiveness of alternative versions of \approachName compared to selected baseline methods based on random search, existing datasets designed to evaluate adversarial robustness in language models~\cite{chen2022AdvBench,huang2023MaliciousInstructions}, and Jailbreak techniques~\cite{LiuSEA4DQ2024}.
 We show that the effectiveness in terms of detected toxicity level is significantly higher than the selected baseline methods (effect size up to $1.0$ against random search and up to $0.99$ against Jailbreak techniques).
 Furthermore, \approachName yields a limited cost overhead in terms of execution time (from $22\%$ to $35\%$ on average).